IPv6 address: Reserved anycast addresses

 The lowest address within each subnet prefix (the interface identifier set to all zeroes) is reserved as the subnet-router anycast address.
 Applications may use this address when talking to any one of the available routers, as packets sent to this address are delivered to just one router.

 The 128 highest addresses within each subnet prefix are reserved to be used as anycast addresses.
 These addresses usually have the first 57 bits of the interface identifier set to 1, followed by the 7-bit anycast ID.
 Prefixes for the network can be of any length for routing purposes, but subnets are required to have a length of 64 bits.
-The address with value 0x7e in the 7 least-significant bits is defined as a mobile IPv6 home agents anycast address.
+The address with value 0x7e in the 7 least-significant bits is defined as a mobile IPv6 home agent's anycast address.
 The address with value 0x7f (all bits 1) is reserved and may not be used.
 No more assignments from this range have been made, so all the remaining values, 0x00 through 0x7d, are reserved as well.

+An exception to this is made for /127 point-to-point links between routers.
+For such links, the address with the subnet bit zero must not be interpreted as an anycast address, but as a regular unicast address.